Solitons on Singularities

-i.e. $B_i$ is the NS-NS flux through the $i$th node and $r_i^2$ is the volume of the blown-up $S_i^2$s.
-The deformations of the singularity are parametrized by $\alpha_i$ which are related to the singlet F--terms in field theory.
-For simplicity, we can decouple $U(1)_1$ by making $g_1^2$ very small.
-From eq.
-(2) we see that this can be done by taking $V_1>>\ell_s^2$.
-Then $U(1)_1$ becomes a global symmetry and the remaining gauge group is simply $U(1)_2$.
-The matter content consists of two neutral (singlet) fields $\phi_1,\phi_2$ and a pair of (charged) fields $Q_{12},Q_{21}$ with charges $(1,-1)$[\SING].
-The singlet superpotential is obtained from the deformation data by[\SUP]
+i.e. $B$ is the NS-NS flux through the node and $r^2$ is the volume of the blown-up $S^2$.
+The deformations of the singularity are parametrized by $\alpha$ which are related to the F--term for $\phi$ in field theory.
+There may be a superpotential for $\phi$ determined by the deformation data [\SUP]

-where $z_i$ are the zeros of the different factors in eq.
+where $z_{1,2}$ are the zeros of the different factors in eq.
 (1).
-Including the Yukawa term the superpotential becomes

-(Folowing the usual abuse of notation common in the literature, here $a$ is parameter with units of mass and is related to the distance $a$ in eq.
-(1) by a factor of $2 \pi \ell_s^2$ which is the string tension.)
-The F--terms obtained from $W$ are
+Clearly, for our simple $A_1$ singularity $z_1=z_2=z_0$ and therefore there is no superpotential for $\phi$.